-Delivered online, this supplemental resource for K–5 offers educators a powerful collection of planning, instruction, and assessment tools that help students learn to think critically, solve problems creatively, communicate, collaborate, and succeed.
+Delivered online for educators, this supplemental resource for K–5 offers educators a powerful collection of planning, instruction, and assessment tools that help students learn to think critically, solve problems creatively, communicate, collaborate, and succeed.

 Material is based on 21st century math concepts and skills, organized by rich Units of Study inspired by the NCTM Focal Points and leading state standards.
 350+ problem-solving performance tasks are provided.

-Exemplars supports in-classroom, blended and remote learning.
-It is the perfect supplement to any math curriculum!
+Exemplars is the perfect supplement to any math curriculum!

 Rich, problem-solving supplements are organized by Units of Study inspired by the NCTM Focal points and leading state standards.